 The assignments must be submitted electronically through the course website.

 Do not send sections of your code or ask a complex homework question by email.
 I cannot debug your program or write a long explanation by email.
-However, you are welcome to ask any questions about the homework or any other issue related to this class during class, after class or during the office hours.
+However, you are welcome to ask any questions about the projects, homework, or any other issue related to this class during class or during the office hours.

 ||Introduction to R, forecasting and goodness of fit